 all outstanding Options may, be exercised within six months of the time when the offeror has obtained Control of the Company and any condition subject to which the offer is made has been satisfied, failing which exercise the Options will, without prejudice to the operation of rule 10, lapse automatically; provided that (i) an Option may not be exercised more than six months after the relevant Bonus Date and (ii) if an event described in rule 9.3 occurs during the six month period, the period during which an Option may be exercised will be the shorter of the periods specified under this rule 9.1 and rule 9.3.

-For the purposes of rule 9.1 a person will be deemed to have acquired Control of the Company if he and others acting in concert (as defined by the City Code on Takeovers and Mergers) with him have together obtained Control of it.
+For the purposes of rule 9.1 a person will be deemed to have acquired Control of the Company if they and others acting in concert (as defined by the City Code on Takeovers and Mergers) with them have together obtained Control of it.

 If any person becomes bound or entitled to acquire Shares under Sections 979 to 982 of the UK Companies Act 2006 (being the equivalent legislation to section 457 of the Companies Act 2014), Options may be exercised at any time when that person remains so bound or entitled, failing which exercise the Options will, without prejudice to the operation of rule 10, lapse automatically, but an Option may not be exercised more than six months after the relevant Bonus Date.